meteor-utilities/avatar/README.md

 ANNOUNCEMENT
 ------------

-This package has been forked from @bengott's original Avatar package since it no longer seems to be maintained.
+This package has been forked from @bengott's original Avatar package since it is longer maintained.
+It's been added to the *utilities* collection so that it can henceforth be maintained by other community members.

 BREAKING CHANGES
 ----------------